Churches and Monasteries

-The picturesque part of Bad Godesberg called Muffendorf is one of the best-preserved half-timbered settlements in the Rhineland.
-The Old St. Martins Church is situated on a hill, surrounded by a wall and a small cemetery.
-It was already mentioned in a document dating back to 913.
-The compact chancel and the apsis show that the church goes back to a Roman site.
-The tour round the church provides evidence of the development of the windows and decorative forms of Rhine Romanticism.
-It was extended several times and most recently in the 17th century.
+The picturesque Bad Godesberg district of Muffendorf is one of the best preserved half-timbered settlements in the Rhineland.
+On a hill, surrounded by a wall and a small cemetery, lies the old St. Martin's Church.
+It is already mentioned in a document from the year 913.
+The squat choir building and the apse show that the church goes back to a Romanesque construction.
+The tour around the church shows a well-defined development of the windows and decorative forms of Rhenish Romanesque.
+Several times, most recently in the 17th century, extensions took place.

-During renovation work an altar made of trachyte was discovered in the interior of the church, which was dedicated to the Goddess Diana and leads to the conclusion that a Roman temple had already been located here.
-The relief images on the baptismal font in the side aisle that is worth looking at go back to Irish predecessors.
+During renovation work, an altar made of trachyte was discovered inside the church, which was dedicated to the goddess Diana and suggests that a Roman temple was already located here.
+The relief images of the worth seeing baptismal font in the side aisle go back to Irish models.

 The Agias Trias Church (Holy Trinity) in Bonn is the cathedral church of the Greek-Orthodox archbishopric of Germany.